 Lorna worked for us the Summers of 2013 and 2014.
 She then went travelling, met her husband Andy and moved to the Midlands.
 She is back home to Yorkshire and back in the Team.
 Favourite horse currently in training - Mutamaded.

-Jess is Emily's sister and is at college but comes in on Fridays and Saturday mornings to help on the yard with mucking out, haying and sweeping.
+Jess is Dan's daughter and is at college but comes in on Fridays and Saturday mornings to help on the yard with mucking out, haying and sweeping.

 Jack rode 11 winners for us last year and comes into the yard once a week to ride out.